violatido/Virtual_Music_Studio/README.md

 ## **Features**

-* Using *Charts.js*, students can log their practice sessions and view three different charts that analyze their practice data in terms of frequency and length of session.
-The *moment.js* library provides the ability to parse datetime objects into displayable data.
+* Using *Charts.js*, students can log their practice sessions to create three different charts that break down their practice data in terms of frequency and length of session.
+This helps students and teachers to track practice habits and achieve their practicing goals.
+The *Moment.js* library provides the ability to parse datetime objects into displayable data.

 ![](static/img/readme-media/charts-giphy.gif)

-* The *Twilio SMS API* allows teachers to quickly send important updates and reminders straight to a student's phone without sharing their own personal contact information.
+* The *Twilio SMS API* lets teachers quickly send important updates and reminders, such as lesson time changes and practice goal nudges, straight to a student's phone without sharing their own personal contact information.

 ![](static/img/readme-media/twilio-giphy.gif)

-* An additional feature that is essential for all private lessons teachers is a lesson note taking-service, which allows teachers keep track of essential information such as payments, tardiness, assignments, etc.
+* An additional feature essential for all private lessons teachers is a lesson note taking-service, which gives teachers the ability to keep track of essential information such as payments, tardiness, assignments, etc.

 ![](static/img/readme-media/notes-gif.gif)